-This tool lets you explore genetic variants that have been studied in relation to cannabis use and psychosis/schizophrenia risk.
+This tool lets you explore genetic variants that have been studied in relation to cannabis use.
 It parses raw DNA data from services like 23andMe and AncestryDNA and shows you your genotypes at specific locations that researchers have investigated.

 Why This Exists

 Cannabis is increasingly legal and accessible, but not everyone responds to it the same way.
-A small percentage of users (~1%) develop psychosis, and researchers have been trying to understand why.
-Genetics appears to play a role — certain gene variants may increase vulnerability to cannabis-induced psychosis, particularly with heavy use.
+A small percentage of users develop severe adverse effects such as psychosis, and researchers have been trying to understand why.
+Genetics appears to play a role — for example certain gene variants may increase vulnerability to cannabis-induced psychosis, particularly with heavy use.

 This information exists in academic papers, but it's not easily accessible to regular people.
 This tool is an attempt to bridge that gap — to let curious individuals see their own genotypes at these studied variants and read plain-language summaries of the research.